MichaelBironneau/stpl/README.md

     python setup.py test

 ##Implementation##
+The user supplies a private key and two optional salts which we use to derive encryption and signing keys using PBKDF2.
+If no salt is provided two are generated using `urandom`.

+Next, the user supplies a list of property strings, `['a', 'b', 'c',...]` which is converted to a |-delimited string and to which `str(time.time())` is prepended.
+This plaintext is padded using PKCS#7 method.
+An Initialization Vector (IV) is generated using `urandom` and the plaintext is then encrypted with AES-256 (CBC mode) using the key described above and the IV.

-A timestamped, encrypted property list intended for use as an authentication token that is stored client-side in an HTTP cookie.
-Uses PBKDF2 to derive key and pads plaintext using PKCS#7 method before encrypting with AES-256 (CBC mode).
-The IV + ciphertext are then signed using Python's native HMAC-MD5 implementation and this signature is appended to the message.
+The IV + ciphertext are then signed using Python's native HMAC-MD5 implementation with the signing key derived as described above, and this signature is appended to the message.

 ##Typical usage:##